Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 demo_dsp
 ~~~~~~~~

-This `demo_dsp application`_ is used to demostrate how to NMSIS-DSP API.
+This `demo_dsp application`_ is used to demonstrate how to NMSIS-DSP API.

 * Mainly show how we can use DSP library and header files.
 * It mainly demo the ``riscv_conv_xx`` functions and its reference functions